Foundations for an Abstract Proof Theory in the Context of Horn Rules: Introduction

 In particular, we formulate calculi as pairs consisting of (1) a set of objects called \emph{generalized sequents} accompanied by (2) a finite set of inference rules.
-We therefore shift our attention from proof systems for logics, and instead, focus on proof systems in and of themselves, yielding a \emph{logic independent} approach for studying the properties of, and relationships between, sequent-style systems.
-Due to its generality, our framework subsumes the various sequent-based formalisms mentioned above, and our results hold for any logic or sequent-style system that can be viewed as an object in our framework.
+We therefore shift our attention from proof systems for logics, and instead, focus on proof systems in and of themselves, yielding a \emph{logic-independent} approach for studying the properties of, and relationships between, multisequent systems.
+Due to its generality, our results hold for any logic or multisequent system that can be viewed as an object in our framework.
 Specifically, we accomplish the following:

-$\bullet$ We generalize the notion of \emph{sequent} to a graph of Gentzen-style sequents, referred to as \emph{g-sequents}, which cover various kinds of sequents (e.g. labeled, nested, linear nested) that commonly appear in proof-theoretic works.
+$\bullet$ We generalize the notion of \emph{sequent} to a labeled graph (where nodes are assumed to be labeled by Gentzen sequents).
+We refer to these objects as \emph{g-sequents}, and they cover various kinds of sequents (e.g. labeled, nested, linear nested) that commonly appear in proof-theoretic works.

 $\bullet$ We generalize inference rules to select \emph{inference rule types} that operate over g-sequents, revealing the critical components that constitute an inference rule.
-These inference rule types subsume standard inference rules for sequent-style systems.
+These inference rule types subsume standard inference rules for multisequent systems and include parameters (which we call \emph{sequent constraints} and \emph{structural constraints}) whose instantiation yields concrete inference rules.

-$\bullet$ We define a generic notion of calculus, so that our results hold generally for all sequent-style calculi that can be viewed as objects within our framework.
+$\bullet$ We define \emph{abstract (sequent) calculi} as pairs, whose first component is a set of g-sequents and whose second component is a finite collection of inference rules.
+This generic notion of calculus ensures that our results hold for any multisequent calculus that can be viewed as an object within our framework.

 $\bullet$ Our abstract calculi include structural rules that facilitate reasoning with Horn properties.
-Therefore, a sizable number of (non-)classical logics, semantically characterized by `Horn' frame conditions, and their accompanying sequent-based systems are subsumed by our work.
-Examples of logics with proof systems covered by our framework can be viewed in Figure~\ref{fig:logics-and-calculi}.
+Therefore, a sizable number of (non-)classical logics semantically characterized by `Horn' frame conditions, and their accompanying multisequent systems, are subsumed by our work.
+Examples of logics with proof systems covered by our framework can be viewed in Figure~\ref{fig:logics-and-calculi}, though we remark that this list is not exhaustive.